Digital Realty Trust, Inc. research snapshot

 DLR AI Stock Analysis

-DLR AI stock analysis currently reads Digital Realty Trust as a global data center REIT with strong AI and cloud demand, a large signed backlog, and a capital-intensive growth runway.
-At the July 8, 2026 data cutoff, DLR closed at $174.90 on July 7, 2026, market capitalization was about $65.90 billion, and management had raised 2026 Core FFO per share guidance to $8.00 to $8.10.
-The AI stock forecast is scenario-based because the investment case depends on power access, development yields, hyperscale leasing, debt costs, equity issuance, and whether backlog converts into per-share Core FFO growth.
+DLR AI stock analysis reads Digital Realty Trust as a global data center REIT executing on record AI and cloud demand.
+At the August 2, 2026 data cutoff, DLR closed at $188.52 on July 31, 2026, market capitalization was about $71.02 billion, and the stock traded above both its 50-day and 200-day moving averages.
+The AI score is 74 out of 100.
+Q2 2026 revenue grew to $1.924 billion, up about 29% year over year, Core FFO excluding net promote income reached a record $2.13 per share, up 14%, and management raised 2026 Core FFO per share guidance to $8.15 to $8.20 on a record $1.4 billion backlog at Digital Realty share.
+The DLR AI stock forecast is scenario-based because the case still depends on power access, development yields, hyperscale leasing, debt costs, equity issuance, and whether record backlog converts into per-share growth.
 This page is informational research and not investment advice.

 Current price